arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/07.debian-guide/content.md

 ## Package Management

-Debian uses the Advanced Package Tool, commonly known as `apt`, to manage software installation, updates, and removal.
-This system handles dependencies automatically, making sure that when you install a program, all required supporting libraries and tools are also installed.
+Debian uses the *Advanced Package Tool*, commonly known as `apt`, to manage software installation, updates, and removal.
+This system handles dependencies automatically, making sure that when you install a program, all required supporting libraries and tools are installed as well.

 ### Updating Package Lists

-Before installing new software or upgrading your system, it is essential to update your package lists to make sure you are getting the latest versions.
+Before installing new software or upgrading your system, it is essential to update your package lists to make sure you are using the latest versions.

 Running `sudo apt update` downloads the most current package information from Debian's repositories.
-You will see output listing various repositories being checked, ending with a summary of available upgrades.
+You will see output listing the various repositories being checked, followed by a summary of available upgrades.

 ```bash
 sudo apt update